 If you already have a Bachelor's Degree in Veterinary Science, you are more than welcome to the University of Veterinary Medicine and Pharmacy in Kosice.
 They have a graduate entry in Veterinary Medicine in English.
-It lasts for 4 years, and it’s awarded a degree of Doctor of Veterinary Medicine.
 The university is located in Kosice, Slovakia.

-To apply for this course, you will need a Bachelor's degree in Veterinary Science, animal science or related.
+To apply for this option, you will need a Bachelor's degree in Veterinary Science, animal science or related.
 The university uses the European Credit Transfer System (ECTS).

 What is more about the course is that you will also have clinical animal work, training, laboratory, and desk-based work.
 This means that after you graduate, you will not only know everything theoretically, but you will be able to do it.

 Graduating from veterinary medicine in Europe in English enables you to find job opportunities worldwide.
-You will be welcome to practice in every country without a doubt that your diploma will be recognised.
+You will be welcome to practise in every country without a doubt that your diploma will be recognised.